ibexa/documentation-developer/docs/guide/repository.md

 # Repository

+TODO intro

 ## Locations

 A Content item could not function in the system without having a place – a Location – assigned to it.
 When a new Content item is published, a new Location is automatically created and the item is placed in it.

-Together, all Locations form a tree which is the basic way of organizing Content in the system and specific to eZ products.
+Together, all Locations form a tree which is the basic way of organizing Content in the system and specific to eZ Platform.
 Every published Content item has a Location and, as a consequence, also a place in this tree.

 A Content item receives a Location only once it has been published.
 This means that a freshly created draft does not have a Location yet.

 A Content item can have more than one Location.
 This can be used to have the same content in two or more places in the tree, for example an article at the same time on the front page and in the archive.
-Even in such a case, one of these places is always the Main Location.
+Even in such a case, one of these places is always the main Location.

 The tree is hierarchical, with an empty root Location (which is not assigned any Content item) and a structure of dependent Locations below it.
 Every Location (aside from the root) has one parent Location and can have any number of children.
 There are no Locations outside this tree.

 ### Top level Locations

 Top level Locations are direct children of the root of the tree.
-The root has ID Location 1, is not related to any Content items and should not be used directly.
+The root has Location ID 1, is not related to any Content items and should not be used directly.

 Under this root there are preset top level Locations in each installation which cannot be deleted: